Aptitudetech/frappe-m365/README.md

     <h2>Aptitude Technologies</h2>
 </div>

-## Microsoft Office 365 Groups
+## Microsoft 365 Groups

-<p>Groups in Microsoft Office 365 let you choose a set of people that you wish to collaborate with and easily set up a collection of resources for those people to share.
+<p>Groups in Microsoft 365 let you choose a set of people that you wish to collaborate with and easily set up a collection of resources for those people to share.
 Resources such as a shared Outlook inbox, shared calendar or a document library for collaborating on files.</p>

 ## Group types in Azure AD and Microsoft Graph